liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 [http://ant.apache.org/](http://ant.apache.org/).
 Extract the archive's contents into a folder of your choosing.

-Now that Ant is installed, set an `ANT_HOME` environment variable to your Ant installation location.
+Now that Ant is installed, create an `ANT_HOME` environment variable to capture your Ant installation location.
 Then put Ant's `bin` directory (e.g., `$ANT_HOME/bin`) in your path.
 We'll give you examples of doing this on Linux (Unix or Mac OS X) and Windows.

-On Linux (Unix or Mac OS X), if your Ant installation directory is `/java/apache-ant-<version>` and your shell is Bash, set `ANT_HOME` and adjust your path by specifying the following in `.bash_profile` or from your terminal:
+On Unix-like systems (Linux or Mac OS X), if your Ant installation directory is `/java/apache-ant-<version>` and your shell is Bash, set `ANT_HOME` and adjust your path by specifying the following in `.bash_profile` or from your terminal: